-Although it probably is clear from the image: White lines are integral part of the field or of any of the areas they contain.
+Although it probably is clear from the image(at the end of the document (page 17)): White lines are integral part of the field or of any of the areas they contain.
 Therefore, measurements are to be done from the outer side of any line.
 The only exception is the mid field line, which must divide the field in two equal- sized areas.

-Between the outer lines of the field and the absolute edge of the field, a green zone with a width of at least 1.5 meters should be present (for safety and for the robots to manoeuvre behind the ball during throw-in and corner kick situations).
-There is a large-scale field pic at the end of the document.
+Between the outer lines of the field and the absolute edge of the field, a green zone with a width of at least 1 meters should be present (for safety and for the robots to manoeuvre behind the ball during throw-in and corner kick situations).
+There is a detail dimensions pic and table at the end of the document.